 Bring your own laptop and the software you are most comfortable with,* and practice using data analytics to uncover the red flags of fraud.
 You will work through cases covering a variety of fraud schemes, including purchasing fraud, payroll manipulation, and financial statement fraud.

-Working knowledge of basic functions in one of the following software programs: Microsoft Excel, ACL, IDEA, Tableau.
+Working knowledge of basic functions in one of the following software programs: Microsoft Excel, Galvanize, IDEA, Tableau.